 - Scheduled times are approximate.
 Please be at scheduled locations five minutes early.

-- Proper ID is required for reduced fare discount
+- Proper ID is required for a reduced fare discount.